JavaScript: Execution

+JavaScript engine

+Runtime system

+A JavaScript engine must be embedded within a runtime system (such as a web browser or a standalone system) to enable scripts to interact with the broader environment.
+The runtime system includes the necessary APIs for input/output operations, such as networking, storage, and graphics, and provides the ability to import scripts.

+JavaScript is a single-threaded language.
+The runtime processes messages from a queue one at a time, and it calls a function associated with each new message, creating a call stack frame with the function's arguments and local variables.
+The call stack shrinks and grows based on the function's needs.
+When the call stack is empty upon function completion, JavaScript proceeds to the next message in the queue.
+This is called the event loop, described as "run to completion" because each message is fully processed before the next message is considered.
+However, the language's concurrency model describes the event loop as non-blocking: program I/O is performed using events and callback functions.
+This means, for example, that JavaScript can process a mouse click while waiting for a database query to return information.

+The notable standalone runtimes are Node.js, Deno, and Bun.

 Features

 The following features are common to all conforming ECMAScript implementations unless explicitly specified otherwise.
+The number of cited reserved words including keywords is 50–60 and varies depending on the implementation.

 Imperative and structured

 JavaScript supports much of the structured programming syntax from C (e.g., if statements, while loops, switch statements, do while loops, etc.).
 One partial exception is scoping: originally JavaScript only had function scoping with var; block scoping was added in ECMAScript 2015 with the keywords let and const.
 Like C, JavaScript makes a distinction between expressions and statements.
 One syntactic difference from C is automatic semicolon insertion, which allow semicolons (which terminate statements) to be omitted.

 Weakly typed

 JavaScript is weakly typed, which means certain types are implicitly cast depending on the operation used.